czarandy/czarandy.github.io/_poems/explication.md

     I see
       It all and nothing more is hid
     The robin is of course just me
-    The gusts of wind.what is to be
+    The gusts of wind---what is to be

     Yet wait!
       Too far have I gone in